ulanovtrip/algorithms/src/sedgewick/week1/example92/README.md

   * n1 =  15, trials1 = 100, n2 =  50, trials2 =  10
 ==> passed

-Test 9: Check that the methods return the same value, regardless of
+jetbrains_academy.ChessQueen 9: Check that the methods return the same value, regardless of
         the order in which they are called
   * n =  20, trials =  10
   * n =  50, trials =  20